Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/glossary.rst

 .. _transaction fees:

 Transaction fee
     A transaction fee is an additional value added to a `transaction`_ used to incentivize `miners`_ to include the transaction into a `block`_.
 Transactions with low or no fee may still be mined but transactions with the default fee or higher will be preferred.
 If a transaction has too low of a fee, it may stay in the `mempool`_ until the `transaction expires`_.
+The fee value is not protected for transactions containing `shielded addresses`_ and therefore it is recommended to always use the default fee of `.0001 ZEC`.
+Unique fees may result in loss of privacy in some cases.

 .. _taddr:
 .. _transparent address: